leanhtuan1996/nuclide/README.md

 - Username: `root`
 - Server: `localhost`
 - Initial Directory: `/app`
-- Password: `o4w2dqBNuVcAgeKMN78rbX6f7B `
+- Password: `nuclide`
 - SSH Port: `9091`
-- Remote Server Command: `nuclide-start-server -p 9090`
+- Remote Server Command: `nuclide-start-server`

 After pressing ok the remote directory will show up and will be ready for editing.